Part II

 The microcosm doesn’t merely reflect the macrocosm; it pulses as the whole, an infinite echo resonating in finite flesh.

-In the language of the Five Energetic Bodies, this is the interplay between the Void Body and the Form Body: the formless source and the finite container, with the Field of Potential breathing through the specific shapes of your days.
+In the language of the Five Energetic Bodies, this is the interplay between the Void Body and the Form Body: spacious contact with vastness and the finite container, with the Field of Potential breathing through the specific shapes of your days.

 Many spiritual lineages point to this paradox in practice.
 A single mantra, whispered each dawn, becomes an entry point into vastness.